 Keep in mind that some of Roscoe Village’s current parking deficits are temporary.
 During the current building boom, many street parking spaces have been occupied by dumpsters, machinery and contractors’ vehicles.
 As construction abates, some of our parking issues will be eliminated.

-A better way to keep parking issues at bay is to maintain the current zoning classifications on our residential streets, which ensures that most new construction on a typical residential lot will provide a 2 to 1 parking ratio, thereby reducing a parking deficit.
-Maintaining the existing zoning has decreased the parking deficit as two and three-car garages are constructed for the new generation of single-family homes.
+A better way to keep parking issues at bay is to maintain the RS-3 current zoning classification on our residential streets.
+This insures most new construction on a typical residential lot will provide a 2 to 1 parking ratio, thereby reducing a parking deficit.
+Maintaining existing zoning has decreased the parking deficit as two and three-car garages are constructed for the new generation of single-family homes.

 In addition, our neighborhood has convenient transit service, which plays a key role in our neighborhood’s ability to keep parking issues at a minimum.
-We have two Brown line stops at Addison and Paulina, not to mention the Lincoln, Damen, Western, Addison and Belmont bus lines.
-When the current renovation of the Brown line is completed, Roscoe Village will have increased public transit capacity.
+We have two Brown line stops at Addison and Paulina, not to mention the Damen, Western, Addison and Belmont bus lines.
+Roscoe Village has increased public transit capacity following the recent renovation and expansion of the Brown Line.

 How do you know what can be built on a Chicago lot?

-The answer turns on two things: (a) the size of the lot and (b) the zoning classification of the lot.
+The answer turns on two things: (a) size of the lot and (b) zoning classification of the lot.
 The size of the lot is its square footage.
-The zoning classification of the lot can be found on the Department of Zoning’s online zoning map (http://maps.cityofchicago.org/website/zoning/).
+The zoning classification of the lot can be found on the Department of Zoning’s online zoning map.
 Each zoning classification, in turn, has qualitative limitations (for example, permitted and prohibited uses) and quantitative limitations (for example, building height and minimum lot area) that effectively define the building that can be built on the lot.

 What can I build on my Roscoe Village lot?

-If you are talking about a lot on a residential street, the answer is pretty straightforward.
-The vast majority of lots on the residential streets of Roscoe Village are the same size, 25 feet wide and 125 feet deep; and essentially every lot carries zoning classification RS3.
-On a lot that size with that zoning classification, you can only build a single family home.
+If you are talking about a lot on a residential street, the answer is fairly straightforward.
+The vast majority of lots on residential streets of Roscoe Village are the same size, 25 feet wide and 125 feet deep with a zoning classification of RS3.
+On a lot that size with that zoning classification, you can only build a new single family home.
 The home can be two stories tall plus a basement that is at least 50 percent below grade, but the home cannot exceed 30 feet in height (measured according to the zoning ordinance’s rule, described in the next answer).
 The aggregate interior square footage of the home can be up to approximately 4,200 square feet (in other words, three floors of 1,400 square feet).
 The home can also have a detached two-car garage on the lot.
 For a lot on Roscoe Street (west of Damen), Damen Avenue (south of Roscoe Street), Belmont Avenue, Western Avenue or Addison Street, the discussion is more complicated, as there are a variety of different zoning classifications prevailing on those streets.

-I see a lot of new homes in the Village that look like they are taller than 30 feet; how does that happen?
+Many new homes in the Village look like they are taller than 30 feet.
+How does that happen?

 As strange as it may sound, the City’s zoning ordinance does not calculate height simply by measuring from the ground to the highest point of a building.
 Instead, the zoning ordinance measures height in one of two ways: to the underside of the top floor’s ceiling joist on a building with a flat roof, or to the mean height level between the eaves and the ridge of a pitched or other roof.
-Section 17-17-0311-A of the zoning ordinance (page 17-43 of this link http://egov.cityofchicago.org/webportal/COCWebPortal/COC_EDITORIAL/17_Terminology_and_Measurements.pdf) has a good diagram of how the rule works.
 In practice, this measuring rule means that a building that is 30 feet tall for zoning purposes may be up to 40 feet tall, ground to peak.

 If I have two lots together, can I build a home that is twice as big?